HXSecurity/TerraformGoat/huaweicloud/object_storage_service/unrestricted_file_upload/README.md

 ## Description

-This is a vulnerability environment shooting range for building Huawei Cloud object storage unrestricted file upload.
+This is a vulnerability environment scenario for building Huawei Cloud object storage unrestricted file upload.

 After building the environment with Terraform, Users can upload unrestricted file in the vulnerable bucket.